NMA93/Accessibility-Designer-Guide/docs/Architecture/semantics.md

 The structure and dependency of the content on a website gives a product the finishing touch in accessibility.
 {: .fs-6 .fw-300 }
+Match between system and the real world
+{: .label .label-black }
+Aesthetic and minimalist design
+{: .label .label-black }

 ---